sike25/interpretability/03_Explaining_Models/bau_network_dissection.md

 ### 4. Conclusion

+selection bias is incomplete. by evaluating their network on units already deemed interpretable by humans, they failed to find whether the method

 Colors are over represented concepts in Broden with 59,250 samples of them.
 The next concepts are textures with 1,703 which is much less. scenes have just 38.

-bit repetitive. some explanations crazily difficult to understand (ex, intro explainability is axis-aligned).
+some explanations crazily difficult to understand (ex, intro explainability is axis-aligned). the math of network dissection

+amt raters might click random buttons to get through the task and make that mula

+broden has limited concepts